JDMCreator/undo.js/readme.md

 **undo.js** allows to detect undo and redo actions on contenteditable elements, textareas and inputs elements by calling custom events `onbeforeundo`, `undo`, `onbeforeredo` and `onredo`.
 It is then possible to monitor these events using `addEventListener`.

+The usual approach to detecting undo and redo actions is to monitor `CTRL+Z` and `⌘+Z`.
+However, there are several other ways to perform undo and redo actions: with the browser's menu or context menu (right-click), with `document.execCommand` called from inside a short running user-generated event handler, by using gestures or shaking your mobile device, or any other method that may come up in the future. **undo.js** captures all those methods.

 By default, **undo.js** will force-enable undo and redo actions, meaning that such actions will be detectable, and events will be triggered, even if there no action to undo/redo.
 In the context menu of the browser (right-click), undo and redo buttons will be enabled.

 ## undo.observe(element, param)